human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 1. The first phase of development of hygienic darkroom retreating (hdr) is finished.
 2. My failure to do a 20-day retreat all this time was a tactical necessity
-3. I must tell people my work is mature and needs capitalization: team, money, organization, etc.
+3. I must tell people my work is mature and needs capitalization.

 Now I will explain these.